Our mission

 Ross Frylinck

 Ross is a photographer, author, and free-diver who co-founded the Sea Change Project.
 Through his current initiative, Great Ocean Forests, Ross documents the hidden beauty and biodiversity of the world’s kelp forests using film, photography, and storytelling.
-His work invites audiences into a deeper relationship with the ocean and explores the ancient bond between humans and the sea.

 Collaborators